-Record the track into Audacity at your chosen speed and then simply select all the track by clicking in the Track Control Panel and click .
-In the "From" box choose the speed you played the record at (for example, "33 1/3" or "45") and in the "To" box choose the speed you want to convert the recording to (that is, the speed it should be played at according to the label).
+Record the track into Audacity at your chosen speed then select all the track by clicking in the Track Control Panel and click .
+In the From box choose the speed you played the record at (for example, "33 1/3" or "45") and in the To box choose 78 rpm if that is the speed you want to convert the recording to (that is, the speed it should be played at according to the label).

-Note that you should reverse the RIAA equalization before changing speed - now the transfer is "flat".
-Then change the speed.
-Then apply the "proper" 78 rpm equalization (whatever that may be).
+Note that you should reverse the RIAA equalization to make the transfer "flat" before changing speed, and then set the appropriate EQ for the record.
 So the workflow steps for this part of the process are:

-Note on actual speeds: With the early clockwork turntable mechanisms the rotational speed was rather approximate and manufacturers produced records in the 70 to 90rpm range with 78 being the most commonly accepted “standard”.
-Many disks had the speed stamped on the label and they depended on the early players which had a speed control.
+Note on actual speeds: With the early clockwork turntable mechanisms the rotational speed was rather approximate and manufacturers produced records in the 70 to 90 rpm range with 78 being the most commonly accepted “standard”.
+Many discs had the speed stamped on the label and they depended on the early players which had a speed control.
 With the introduction of the synchronous AC motor, for detailed technical reasons, the standard was changed to 78.26 rpm.
-See this web site for details: http://www.videointerchange.com/vintage_78s.htm
+See this website for details: http://www.videointerchange.com/vintage_78s.htm.

 Noise on 78's is complex, and relatively high in level.
 You will need to try to reduce some of the different types of noise in separate passes.

 Over the years your 78s will undoubtedly have received scratches and wear, which will result in clicks, pops and crackle.
-Audacity does have tools for click removal and noise removal - but there are better tools than Audacity for removing these, although "Effect > Repair" works extremely well for removing single clicks.
+Audacity does have tools for click removal and noise reduction - but there are better tools than Audacity for dealing with these, although "Effect > Repair" works extremely well for removing single clicks.